Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 Lipusz is known to be the capital of bread.
 Indeed the bread of the quaint town is known all over the area.

-Even though the town has only about 2500 inhabitants it is famous for rural tourism.
-It’s thus the perfect location to slow down and enjoy the beauty of Kashubian Switzerland.
+Even though the town has only about 2500 inhabitants, it is famous for rural tourism.
+Thus, it’s the perfect location to slow down and enjoy the beauty of Kashubian Switzerland.

 I am missing the words to describe breadbaking with Karola: she bakes over 300 bread leafs every day and won several awards for the best bread in the region.

-To book a workshop with her, feel free to contact the Pomorskie Prestige Organization or Michal, our guide for Kashubia.
+To book a workshop with her, contact the Pomorskie Prestige Organization or Michal, our guide for Kashubia.

-The clay workshop with Asha from Gospodarstwo Zielony Kot is a great way to learn about Kashubian culture and create a meaningful item with your hands.
+The clay workshop with Asha is a great way to learn about Kashubian culture and create a meaningful item with your hands.

 Admittedly, I underestimated the relaxing effect of forming vessels from clay, but finally, it gave me a deeper understanding of pottery as a Kashubian cultural expression.